 Gifted and Talented ProgramsGifted and Talented Programs

 Tests are held in January, with results coming out in March, followed by applications in April and placements in late May.
 A test score of at least 97% is, required for admission to specialized G&T schools.
-Those with scores of 90% or higher, may still be approved for specialized district programs.
+However, those with scores of 90% or higher may still be approved for specialized district programs.

 Contact the School CoordinatorContact the School Coordinator

 Also, just because your child qualifies for a G&T seat doesn’t automatically mean they’ll get one.
 There’s a waiting list with preference given to those students that scored the highest.
-Unlike other programs, no priority is given to students who reside in the zone of a school with a G&T program.
+Unlike other programs, no priority is given to students who reside in a school zone with a G&T program.
 Admission is city-wide and based entirely on test score results.

 Private SchoolsPrivate Schools

-There are a lot of good reasons for choosing a private school such as better facilities, smaller class sizes, and extras like a special focus on music, sciences, or art.
+There are many good reasons for choosing a private school such as better facilities, smaller class sizes, and extras like a special focus on music, sciences, or art.
 They’re also a viable option if your child didn’t get a spot in an unzoned school.
-You’d be surprised how much financial aid is available to help parents cover the costs of private tuition.
+In addition, you’d be surprised how much financial aid is available to help parents cover the costs of private tuition.
 Some private schools even offer a sliding rate for the less-affluent.

 Difference between Public and Private SchoolsDifference between Public and Private Schools